Electrical

 Patchboard

 Under the nav station lid is a patch board for connecting together the wiring for the AIS, GPS, VHF, and nav station chart light.
-Here are the front side and the back sides (click the thumbnail photos to expand):
+Here are the front side and the back sides, and the schematic (click the thumbnail images to expand):

 Terminal Blocks

+#8 screws.
 Bilge Pumps (LBP-Lower Bilge Pump, UBP-Upper Bilge Pump).
 Located under floorboard near engine inlet strainer.
+The following is from the top to the bottom:

 A-Screw Circuit B-Screw